THE GREEN LEAF SALON

 What is henna?

 Henna is a plant, also known as Lawsonia inermis, which has been used for thousands of years to dye hair and for body art.
 Its leaves are dried and crushed into a powder, which is then used for coloring.
-Other plants used in the salon include indigo and cassia.

 Who can use henna?